dieterich-lab/Cardiac-Concept-Extraction/README.md

-# Supplement: Cardiac Concept Extraction from German Discharge Letters to Prefill Structured Reporting Forms
+# Supplement: Extraction of Cardiovascular Concepts from German Discharge Letters to Prefill Structured Reporting Forms

 Table 1: Translation of cardiac entities German-English and xml field name